Y-sektionen/wpManySiteAdmin/README.md

 sudo ./installWP.bash USER FQDN
 </pre>

 The script will output the MySQL and system password for your chosen user.
-It will also output a password for the Wordpress admin user "cydadmin".
+It will also output a password for the Wordpress admin user chosen in the config file.

 ## Updating your Wordpress sites

-Add your users to the file update/updateWP.conf
+Add your users to the file "conf"

 <pre>
 # Site name = username for the site